wonsunahn/CS1632_Summer2020/exercises/1/README.md

 descriptive label.
 Note that the INPUT VALUES and OUTPUT VALUES fields in the template are omitted because we are not doing method unit testing.

+Create a reasonable test plan based on the [requirements](requirements.md).
 Hint: Try to have a combination of explicit boundary values and implicit boundary values as well as interior values in your test cases.
 As we learned, this is where most of the defects will reside!